Actively Recruiting

 - Age 18 years or older

-- New diagnosis of multiple myeloma or disease progression requiring treatment change, or relapsed/refractory aggressive B cell lymphoma after one prior therapy
+- New diagnosis of multiple myeloma or progression requiring treatment change, or relapsed/refractory aggressive B cell lymphoma after one prior therapy

-- Willing to complete symptom screening
+- Willingness to complete symptom screening

 You will not qualify if you...